astral-sh/uv/BENCHMARKS.md

 cargo run -p puffin-dev render-benchmarks install-cold.json --title "Cold Installation"
 ```

+You need to install the [Roboto Font](https://fonts.google.com/specimen/Roboto) if the labels are missing in the generated graph.

 ## Acknowledgements

 The inclusion of this `BENCHMARKS.md` file was inspired by the excellent benchmarking documentation